How to Get User Input in Python from Keyboard?

-How to Get User Input in Python for Both Python version?
+How to Get User Input in Python for Both Python versions?

 But now real confusion starts from here.

 What about if you do not know the python version to whom you are going to run your code?
-Or do you want the code to run on both Python version?
+Or do you want the code to run on both Python versions?

 It’s simple.
-Just check the version of the python and then put the if else statement to distinguish python input function as per the Python version.
+Just check the version of the python and then put the if-else statement to distinguish the Python input function as per the Python version.